Cost and management accounting concept marginal costing

 500

-Variable cost = total cost – fixed cost.
+Variable cost = total cost – fixed

 Absorption or marginal costing: